the-mono/.github/profile/README.md

 *Provied information on 08/18/2023 from Tabler.
 See documentation on Tabler, the UI Library: [Link](https://tabler.io/docs/getting-started/browser-support)

-**Users can install the apps via the PWA Feature.
+**Users can install the app via the PWA Feature.